WladSF/LIRI-Node-App/README.md

-# LIRI-Node-App
+# LIRI

 ### Overview

 This is LIRI.
 LIRI is like iPhone's SIRI.
 However, while SIRI is a Speech Interpretation and Recognition Interface, LIRI is a _Language_ Interpretation and Recognition Interface.
-LIRI is a command line node app that takes in parameters and gives you back data.
+LIRI is a command line node app that takes in parameters and gives you back information (data).

 liri.js can take in one of the following commands: